-The traditions of the Baptist faith shape much of our identity, while we resonate with the formal doctrine of the Cooperative Baptist Fellowship denomination.
+The traditions of the Baptist faith shape much of our identity.
+We resonate with the formal doctrine of the Cooperative Baptist Fellowship.
 These hallmarks include:

 The Autonomy of the Local Church - We value our freedom as a church to determine our own path.